swiftgurmeet/swiftgurmeet.github.io/_pages/02_about.md

 ## The programming years

 I started attending the premier Indian Institute of Science in Bangalore for a master's degree in Electronic Communication Engineering.
 The first course in programming called "Introduction to Programming" was a trial by fire.
 The first assignment after couple of weeks of instruction, when I hadn't even touched a computer before, was to write a simple simulator/assembler in Pascal for a computer that could execute 12 machine instructions like ADD,MOV,SUB,JMPZ (jump if zero) etc. This was to be done on an HP mini running Unix with a VT100 terminal.
 The second assignment after a month or so was to write a primitive LISP REPL interpreter.
 Needless to say, this was way too much for me to handle and I dropped the course to retake it during summer by which time I was slightly better prepared, learnt to use an IBM PC clone at 4.77 MHz and dual 5" floppy drives, did [write the LISP REPL][lisp] and managed to get the best possible grade.
 I wanted to take an Amateur radio exam that needed proficiency in Morse code at 12 words per minute and soon I was writing my first "App" using Borland Turbo-Pascal under DOS to practice Morse code.
 I had a set of drop down menus using text based graphics, where I could choose the set of characters, their duration and spacing for practice; looked quite professional I think.
-I cleared the 12 wpm test administered by the Govt. of India and still have the paper that says so.
+I cleared the 12 wpm test administered by the Govt. of India and still [have the paper that says so][minofcomm].
 Later, I took more courses on Data structure and algorithms using C language, and audited courses on operating systems and computer architecture.
 In all, while at IISc, I took 35 courses spanning electrical machines, analog and digital electronics, computing, networks, optical and microwave communications, radars, DSP, VLSI and mathematics including one called "Computational methods of Non-linear optimization."
 In this course, I got 16 marks out of 100 and an A-grade.
 1/100 was passing grade and four students couldn't make it, as far as I remember.
 I learnt a lot about a lot of things over four years.
 My final year project was thousands of lines of C-code including lex/yacc tools and graph algorithms [shudder].
 I stayed at the top of my class for all seven years of college.

 ## The work years